 Bryan College Station possesses years and years of engaging history and in the midst of all the town’s history lies the Brazos Valley African American Museum.
 Located in Bryan, Texas, co-founders Willie and Mell Pruitt spent years gathering information on African-Americans that lived in the Brazos Valley and eventually their small collection of artifacts grew into something much larger.

-In 1999, the African American National Heritage Society (AANHS) was founded in order to raise funds for a future museum and the AANHS recieved its charter from the State of Texas on October 14th, 1999.
-The museum was then proudly opened to the public on July 22nd 2006 and is the first of its kind to promote the history of African-American citizens in the Brazos Valley.
+In 1999, the African American National Heritage Society (AANHS) was founded in order to raise funds for a future museum and the AANHS received its charter from the State of Texas on October 14th, 1999.
+The museum was then proudly opened to the public on July 22nd, 2006 and is the first of its kind to promote the history of African-American citizens in the Brazos Valley.

 As I walked into the museum for the first time, I was immediately greeted by the incredibly personable and friendly staff: Wayne Sadberry, Curator, Velma Spivey, Director, and Willie Pruitt, the co-founder.